 If the tool radius is larger than the contour step that is to be machined with radius compensation, the TNC interrupts program run and generates an error message.
-M97 (see "Machining small contour steps: M97" on page 237) inhibits the error message, but this results in dwell marks and will also move the corner.
+M97 (see "Machining small contour steps: M97" on page 257) inhibits the error message, but this results in dwell marks and will also move the corner.

-If the programmed contour contains undercut features, the tool may damage the contour.
+If the programmed contour contains undercuts, the tool could damage the contour.